Tummy Tuck in Little Rock, AR

 Case: 1 of 8

-This patient presented with the desire to improve her appearance after childbirth.
-She has a history of C-sections with contour irregularities of her scar as well as flank adiposity.
-She underwent an abdominoplasty with muscle tightening and liposuction to her flanks.
+This patient presented with desire to improve her appearance of her abdomen.
+She had rectus diastasis from pregnancy and despite diet and exercise, this area could not be improved.
+She underwent an abdominoplasty with muscle tightening and liposuction to flanks for contouring.
 Read More

 Before & After